plone/volto/docs/source/configuration/settings-reference.md

     };
     ```

-    You can customize or this object to add or modify the existing entries.
+    You can customize this object to add or modify the existing entries.
     They are i18n aware, so you can add the corresponding i18n message in your project's `src/config.js` or your add-on's `src/index.js`:

     ```js